Hawthorn Benefits -

 But the healing properties of the herb have been known for centuries.
 Both the ancient Greeks Dioscorides and Paracelcus, the medieval father of toxicology, recognized it`s ability as a heart therapy.
 Even so, it was more associated in folklore and magic, and did not become popular as a medicine until the 19th century.

-Authoritative Sources of Hawthorn Benefits
+Authoritative Sources on Hawthorn Benefits

 Obviously we need authoritative documentation proving the herb`s potential as a natural medicine for the heart and blood vessels, and we have indeed this support.